How Village Hotels unleashed its employees’ potential

 Although Brexit and Covid-19 are still partly responsible for the high turnover, the industry’s retention problems predate the pandemic and the UK’s exit from the EU.

-The reason: hospitality is seen as a job rather than a career.
+The reason: Hospitality is seen as a job rather than a career.

 To change this perception, forward-thinking employers, like UK-based Village Hotels, are starting to cross-skill employees through digital training.
 In doing so, staff will have the necessary skills to work in different areas of the business.
 For example, bar staff could cross-skill by completing the kitchen staff training.